389ds/389ds.github.io/docs/389ds/development/git-rules.md

 Rebase changes from other developers
 ------------------------------------

-If you want to get updates from upstream on your working branch, first commit your changes (or use git stash if you have changes you don't yet want to commit), then use git pull or git fetch to get the changes to your local master or main release branch, then use git rebase to rebase your commits on top of the upstream.
+If you want to get updates from upstream on your working branch, first commit your changes (or use git stash if you have changes you don't yet want to commit), then use git pull or git fetch to get the changes to your local main or main release branch, then use git rebase to rebase your commits on top of the upstream.

 -   see what branch you're on